Delving Deep: Examples of Character Analysis Across Literary Genres

 -

 Motivation: Katniss' primary motivation is initially to protect her family and ensure their survival.
-However, as the series progresses, her motivations evolve to encompass the fight for freedom and justice for the oppressed.
+On the flip side, as the series progresses, her motivations evolve to encompass the fight for freedom and justice for the oppressed.

 5. Sherlock Holmes: Master of Deduction (Mystery)